Chubb, Browns face ‘heavyweight’ run test against Falcons - WTOP News

 Patterson, formerly a wide receiver and return specialist, has set career rushing highs in two of Atlanta’s first three games, including his 141 yards in last week’s 27-23 win at Seattle.

-The Browns may be without All-Pro defensive end Myles Garrett, who suffered a sprained shoulder, strained biceps, cuts and bruises when he flipped his Porsche in a one-car crash on Monday.
+Browns All-Pro defensive end Myles Garrett will miss the game after suffering a sprained shoulder, strained biceps, cuts and bruises when he lost control and flipped his Porsche in a one-car crash after practice on Monday.

+Cleveland listed him as questionable on Friday before downgrading Garrett before leaving for Atlanta.
+Garrett, who told reporters he was grateful that he and female passenger survived, did not make the trip.

 MORE THAN A RECEIVER